GabrielGiacometti/PaymentRest/README.md

 3. **Swagger Setup and Usage:**
    - *Access Swagger UI*: Open http://localhost:8080/swagger-ui/index.html in your browser to explore and interact with your API.
-   - *Explore Endpoints*: Discover requests such as "Save Transactions," "Detail Transaction," "Detail User," "List Users," "Save User," and "List Emails."
+   - *Explore Endpoints*: Discover requests such as "Save Transaction", "Detail Transaction", "Detail User", "List Users", "Save User" and "List Emails".
    - *Test Functionality*: Utilize Swagger's "Try it out" feature to send requests directly from the UI and observe responses.